Global Sustainable Tourism Conference 2016 Concluded in Success

 The conference brought direct engagement with global thought-leaders to strengthen the global sustainable tourism movement while clarifying GSTC’s unique role as an Accreditation Body for standards of sustainable tourism.

-The opening ceremony was greeted by the Governor of Gyeonggi Province, Mr. Nam Kyung-Pil, and Mayor of Suwon City, Mr. Yeom Tae-Young, as well as greetings by ASEAN-Korea Centre Secretary General, Ambassador Kim Young-Sun, and GSTC Chair Mr. Luigi Cabrini.
-Following opening remarks were given by UNWTO Director of Sustainable Development of Tourism, Dr. Dirk Glaesser, who explained the UNWTO framework for Sustainable Tourism based on the Sustainable Development Goals (SDGs).
+The opening ceremony was greeted by the Governor of Gyeonggi Province, Mr. Nam Kyung-Pil, and Mayor of Suwon City, Mr. Yeom Tae-Young, as well as greetings by ASEAN-Korea Centre Secretary-General, Ambassador Kim Young-Sun, and GSTC Chair Mr. Luigi Cabrini.
+Following opening remarks were given by UNWTO Director of Sustainable Development of Tourism, Dr. Dirk Glaesser who said: “When we speak about promoting sustainability… certification plays a very important role.”

 At the opening ceremony, GSTC officially announced the recognition of the Sustainable City Tourism Standards for Korea, created by Suwon City.
 These standards will first be applied to Suwon’s policies and practices, after which Suwon will make them available to other cities within the Republic of Korea.
 Read more here.

 GSTC CEO Mr. Randy Durband gave an overview of the GSTC and the four themes of the conference: Marketing Sustainable Tourism, Sustainable MICE, Sustainable City Tourism, and Cultural Tourism brought expert speakers and attentive and engaging participants.